ivotron/popper2-paper/paper.md

 ## Workflow Definition Language

+YAML [@ben2009yaml] is a human-readable data-serialization language.
+It is commonly used in writing configuration files and in applications where data is stored or transmitted.
+Due to its simplicity and wide adoption [@yaml_wide_adoption] by the systems community, we chose YAML for defining popper workflows and for specifying configuration for the execution engine.
+An example is shown in @Fig:casestudy.

+A popper workflow file consists of a series of syntactical components called steps, which are a logical group of related tasks of a workflow.
+Step blocks represent the nodes in the workflow DAG, with a `uses` attribute specifying the required container image.
+The `uses` attribute can reference Docker images hosted in container image registries; filesystem paths for actions defined locally; or publicly accessible GitHub repositories that contain actions [@github_github_2018].
+The commands or scripts that need to be executed in a container can be defined by the `args` and `runs` attributes.
+Secrets and environment variables needed by a workflow can be specified by the `secrets` and `env` attributes for making them available inside the containers.
+The steps in a workflow are executed sequentially in the order in which they are defined.

 ## Workflow Execution Engine

+The Popper workflow execution engine is composed of several loosely coupled components which talk to each other during a workflow execution.
+The vital architectural components of the system is described in detail throughout this section.

 ### **Command line interface (CLI)**

+Besides allowing users to communicate with the workflow runner, the CLI provides with search capabilities so that users can search for existing actions implemented by other researchers and developers, allows visualizing workflows by generating DOT diagrams [@dot] like the one shown in @Fig:casestudy, generates configuration files for continuous integration systems, e.g. TravisCI, Jenkins, Gitlab-CI, etc. so that users can continuously validate the workflows they implement, provides dynamic workflow variable substitution capabilities, among others.

 ### **Workflow Runner**

+The Workflow runner is in charge of parsing the `.yml` files, i.e. the workflow files and the configuration files through their corresponding parsers and creating an internal representation for it.
+It also downloads actions referenced by the steps in the workflow, checks the presence of secrets that are used in a workflow and routes the execution of a step to the configured container engine through the requested resource manager.
+The runner also maintains a cache directory to optimize multiple aspects of execution such as avoid cloning repositories if they have already cloned previously.
+Thus, this component orchestrates the entire workflow execution process.

 ### **Resource manager API**

+Popper supports running containers in both single-node and multi-node cluster environments.
+Each of these different environments have very specific job or process scheduling policies.
+The resource manager module contains plugins that utilize the job schedulers or process schedulers of these environments to run the containers there.
+Each resource manager plugin supports a variety of container engines.
+Currently, popper has plugins for running containers in Slurm clusters and Kubernetes clusters, besides allowing to run containers locally.

+The resource manager abstraction layer enables the specialization of a resource manager by allowing the users to provide resource manager specific configuration in the configuration file.
+For example, the number of tasks to run per node in a slurm cluster can be defined through the `resource_manager` attribute of the file.
+The configuration file can be passed through the CLI interface and can be shared among different workflows.
+It can either be created by users or provided by system administrators.

 ### **Container engine API and plugins**

+This component abstracts the container engine from the runner.
+The API exposes generic operations that all engines support such as creating an image from a `Dockerfile`, downloading images from a registry and converting them to their internal format, and container-level operations such as creation, deletion, renaming, etc.
+Currently, there are plugins for Docker and Singularity, with others planned by the Popper community.

+In addition, the container runtime abstraction layer supports the specialization of an engine by allowing users to provide engine specific configuration in the configuration file.
+This can be done through the `engine` attribute of the configuration file.
+This enables users to take advantage of engine-specific features in a transparent way.
+For example, in the case of Singularity, this file can contain information about the MPI library available on a cluster.

 # Case Study {#sec:study}